 1. On the Resource Constraint Analysis page in the Portfolio Selection group in the Scenario list, select [Current].

-2. In the Metrics section, under Resource Constraints, change the value in the Hire Resources field to a number greater than 0.
+2. In the Metrics section under Resource Constraints, change the value in the Hire Resources field to a number greater than 0.

-3. On the Ribbon in the Portfolio Selection group, click Recalculate.
+3. On the ribbon in the Portfolio Selection group, click Recalculate.

-Viewing Deficit & Surplus Reports and Hired Resource Reports
+Viewing Deficit and Surplus Reports and Hired Resource Reports

-There are two reports that are available in the Resource Constraint Analysis to help you make decisions about hiring resources.
+Two reports are available in the Resource Constraint Analysis to help you make decisions about hiring resources.

-1. Deficit and Surplus – What is displayed represents either a surplus or deficit.
+1. Deficit and Surplus.
+What is displayed represents either a surplus or a deficit.
 Positive numbers indicate a surplus, negative numbers are a deficit.

-2. Hired Resources Report – Displays resource roles that were hired after changing the hired resources from 0 to another number.
+2. Hired Resources Report.
+This report displays resource roles that were hired after changing the hired resources from 0 to another number.

-The Hired Resources Report is only available following the hiring of resources and explained in the previous topic.
+The Hired Resources Report is available only after the process of hiring resources (explained in the previous topic) has been completed.

-To display one of the resource reports select the desired report from the Reports button in the Portfolio Section of the Resource Constraint Analysis page.
+To display one of the resource reports, select the desired report from the Reports button in the Portfolio Section of the Resource Constraint Analysis page.

 Creating and Running Multiple Scenarios for Portfolio Planning

-In 1998, the US Government General Accounting Office (GAO) released “An Executive Guide: Measuring Performance and Demonstrating Results of Information Technology Investments” document GAO/AIMD-98-89, that describes portfolio management as one of four strategic enterprise objectives including:
+In 1998, the U.S. Government General Accounting Office released “An Executive Guide: Measuring Performance and Demonstrating Results of Information Technology Investments,” which describes portfolio management as one of four strategic enterprise objectives including:

 1. Enterprise strategic planning and goal accomplishment